bigskysoftware/_hyperscript/www/index.md

 <div>

-# Easy & approachable development for modern web front-ends
+# An easy & approachable language for modern web front-ends

 Enhance HTML with concise DOM, event and async features. **Make writing interactive HTML a joy.**